Quickstart

 3. When reverse_permissions_enabled is true, permission policies run at render, validation, and persistence time to guard the field.

 4. On form.save(), the mixin applies transactional updates—unbind first, then bind—to keep the database consistent.
 When bulk=True, operations use .update() for better performance.
-For details, see Data Integrity & Transactions.
+For details, see Concepts & Architecture.

 Next steps